packem/packem/docs/the-plugin-system.md

 ] as ModuleGraph;
 ```

 As much as using functional patterns to update the module graph may seem _cute_, it is a huge leap into anti-performance.
-The general principle of Packem favors performance over expression.
-If compatibility is true
+The general principle of Packem favors _performance over expression_ without selling away features.

 ## Built-in events